Why some bloggers get tons of readers whereas others starve for it? Let me share why people don’t read your blog and how to make them stick.

 - Make content easily shareable on social media.

 Take Hubspot’s blog as an example.
 They write highly researched blog posts.
 Moreover, they include downloadable material in every post.
 Then there are tons of outbound and inbound links.
 This way, they create value for their readers, which in turn gives them loads of organic traffic.

 7. Not Enough Images in Blog Posts

 Images speak more than words.
-Internet is full of pictures stimulating online growth and audience engagement.
+The Internet is full of pictures stimulating online growth and audience engagement.
 Hence, it is needless to say that digital marketers consider images a big part of their marketing strategy.
-Although, images are a part of visual content as discussed above.
+Although, images are a part of visual content, as discussed above.